 We know that not everyone likes the idea of offsetting so it’s worth mentioning that since going carbon neutral Ben & Jerry’s have continued to drive down their direct emissions – for example, by installing an anaerobic digestor at their ice cream factory in the Netherlands which uses waste product to provide 50% of the energy required to run the factory.
 They’ve also invested in making their freezers more energy efficient.

-It’s also worth comparing the embedded carbon of the ice cream we give out to students against the amount saved by the campaign.
-In 2015/16 the embedded carbon (including production, distribution and refrigeration) of all the Ben & Jerry’s we gave out across the UK as part of the Student Switch Off equated to around 10 tonnes of CO2.
-Across all UK Universities running Student Switch Off, the total saving made as a result of the campaign was over 1,800 tonnes of CO2 – and anyone who has spoken to students involved in the campaign knows that Ben & Jerry’s is an important factor in getting more students engaged and achieving that saving!
+It’s also worth taking a step back and comparing the embedded carbon of the ice cream we give out to students against the amount saved by the campaign.
+In 2016/17 the embedded carbon (including production, distribution and refrigeration) of all the Ben & Jerry’s we gave out across the UK as part of the Student Switch Off equated to around 10 tonnes of CO2.
+Across all UK Universities running Student Switch Off, the total saving made as a result of the campaign was over 1,500 tonnes of CO2 – and anyone who has spoken to students involved in the campaign knows that Ben & Jerry’s is an important factor in getting more students engaged and achieving that saving!

 Other reasons why we work with Ben & Jerry’s is because they were set up by a couple of hippies, are Fairtrade across all their flavours, look after their staff and suppliers, and have campaigned on a whole range of ethical and environmental issues for decades – from climate justice to the quality of living for dairy cows and marriage equality.
 So basically, we think they’re pretty cool!